 - Tends to be more cautious.

-Shy people often have a desire to interact with other people comparable to that of extroverts, but refrain from doing so due to fear of rejection or criticism.
+Shy people often desire to interact with other people comparable to extroverts but refrain from doing so due to fear of rejection or criticism.
 Introverts, meanwhile, show less need or desire for social interaction with a corresponding low fear of engaging in such interaction.

-Basketball Hall of Famers Kareem Abdul-Jabbar and Michael Jordan are known to be introverts, as are Microsoft co-founder Bill Gates, businessman Warren Buffett, and author JK Rowling.
-Famous introverts of the past include President Abraham Lincoln, physicist Albert Einstein, and the aforementioned psychologist Carl Jung.
+Basketball Hall of Famers Kareem Abdul-Jabbar and Michael Jordan are introverts, as are Microsoft co-founder Bill Gates, businessman Warren Buffett, and author JK Rowling.
+Famous introverts of the past include President Abraham Lincoln, physicist Albert Einstein, and the psychologist mentioned above Carl Jung.

 Famous extroverts include or have included presidents’ John Kennedy and Bill Clinton; civil rights leader Martin Luther King, Jr; boxer Muhammad Ali; musician Paul McCartney; basketball player Shaquille O’Neal; media maven Oprah Winfey; Apple co-founder Steve Jobs; and British Prime Ministers Winston Churchill and Margaret Thatcher.